to Salt River Fields at Talking Stick

 Salt River Fields at Talking Stick is served by major freeways, Interstate 10, Interstate 17, and the Red Mountain Freeway Loop 202 and the Pima Freeway–Loop 101, both of which border the Salt River Indian Community.
 The Loop 101 provides nine interchanges along a nine-mile stretch on the Salt River Indian Community’s western boundary while the Red-Mountain Freeway–Loop 202 follows the southern boundary.
 Highway 87–Beeline crosses the Community from south to east.

-Looking to take an Lyft to or from Salt River Fields?
+Looking to take a rideshare to or from Salt River Fields?
 The suggested pickup and drop off area is on the access road along the grass field parking lots or Centerfield Parking Lots.